wireservice/csvkit/docs/scripts/csvsql.rst

       --insert              In addition to creating the table, also insert the data into the table.
 Only valid when --db is specified.
-      --tables TABLE_NAMES  Specify one or more names for the tables to be created.
-If omitted, the filename (minus extension) or "stdin" will be used.
+      --tables TABLE_NAMES  Specify the names of the tables to be created.
+By default, the tables will be named after the filenames without extensions or "stdin".
       --no-constraints      Generate a schema without length limits or null checks.
 Useful when sampling big tables.
       --no-create           Skip creating a table.
 Only valid when --insert is